Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-07-p5-basic-functions.md

 jotted: true
 ---

-# The 2 Basic Functions & Defining Specific Functions in p5.js
+# The 2 Basic Functions in p5.js

 We have so far only looked at one line in our "Hello World!" example, line no. 2.
 Obviously though, there are 2 more lines in this basic sketch we need to talk about.